 - Iconic Item: That technicolor nightmare coat, the cat badge and the umbrella.
 Sure enough, his regeneration into Seven inevitably culminates with the new incarnation questioning the former's bizarre tastes and pitching the coat for something more sophisticated.

-- I Hate Past Me: Towards Two and Five.
+- I Hate Past Me: As the Sixth Doctor considers himself the absolute pinnacle of Time Lord regeneration, he has a low regard for his predecessors, most notably Two and Five.
 Two returned the sentiment.

-- Impossibly Tacky Clothes: Famously.
-It's like a clown vomited in his closet.
+- Impossibly Tacky Clothes: It's like a clown vomited in his closet.
+The shirt and suspenders were inherited from Five, the hair and the Hawaiian vest seem to be directly lifted from producer John Nathan-Turner, and Six goes for broke with the coat-shaped quilt, th3 lemonade pants, the green loafers and a variety of cat badges.
 As a inside joke on the Doctor's post-regeneration makeovers, it's brilliant parody.
 (It becomes less funny when the Doctor continues to wear it.)

 - Insufferable Genius: Oh, boy.
 Described by many as a "raging egotist"... but he really was as good as he described himself.

-- Kangaroo Court: The "Trial of a Time Lord" saw him put on the trial for the extermination of a minor insectoid race by a Gallifreyan court.
-Six wasn't allowed to glimpse the evidence against him, the Master is called as a character witness, and most of the surveillance footage was fabricated anyway.
+- Kangaroo Court: The "Trial of a Time Lord" saw him put on trial for conduct unbecoming a Time Lord by a Gallifreyan court, with the charge later changed to genocide of a minor plant race.
+Six wasn't allowed to glimpse the evidence against him, the Master was called as a character witness, and most of the surveillance footage was fabricated anyway.

 - Knight Errant: Self-described in "The Twin Dilemma."